A-Soltani255/Kubespray/Scripts, appendices and Configurations/Configurations/k8s-net-custom-cni-yml.md

 # Summary

-This configuration deploys Cilium as the custom CNI for the Shahkar Kubespray cluster using Helm.
+This configuration deploys Cilium as the custom CNI for the mycluster Kubespray cluster using Helm.

 The Helm chart is pulled from the internal Nexus Helm repository: